Mohammad Saukat

-Mohammad Saukat (born 7 November 1997) is an Indian footballer who plays as a defensive midfielder for Nepal A- Division League club Brigade Boys Club.
+Mohammad Saukat (born 7 November 1997) is an Indian professional footballer who plays as a defensive midfielder.

 Club career

 Early years

 Born in Malerkotla, Punjab, Saukat joined Pune FC Academy as a trainee, his performances in the Junior I-League caught the eyes of Mohun Bagan who made no hesitations in signing him in their youth rank.
 He was made the Captain of the U-19 Team in the 2013-14 season.

 Fateh Hyderabad A.F.C.

 Saukat's first experience of senior football was granted to him by the newly assigned Fateh Hyderabad A.F.C. side in the 2015–16 I-League 2nd Division.
 Despite the team not making it to the final round, Saukat's performances attracted the recruiters, he was then offered a contract by Mohammedan Sporting Club for the following season.

 Mohammedan Sporting Club

 For the 2016, Kolkata League, Saukat was signed as a player by Mohammedan Sporting Club.
 He played four matches in the League helping the team to be the Runners' Up.